 Before the RP, the NRA, Ei, determines the allowed revenues for the network operators, partly based on forecasts, for every electricity network operator, normally for a four-year period, which is presented as a total for the entire customer collective of that operator.
 For details see formula 1.
-After the RP, Ei updates the revenue caps and replaces the forecasts with the actual outcome.
+After the RP, Ei updates the revenue caps and replaces the forecasts with the actual outcomes.
 After the RP, an adjustment of the revenue caps is also made by an annual bonus or malus.
 This takes quality into account based on the way the network companies have been operating and to what extent the operation is compatible with or contributing to an efficient utilisation of the network.
 Formula 2 describes the calculation of the revenue caps after the RP.

-Formula 1 = capital costs based on opening RAB and projected investments and disposals + controllable costs, normally based on four-year historical costs, deducted for efficiency requirements + non-controllable costs based on forecasted data.
+Formula 1 = capital costs based on opening RAB and projected investments and disposals + controllable costs, normally based on four-year historical costs, deducted for efficiency requirements + forecasted costs for flexibility services + non-controllable costs based on forecasted data + forecasted costs for interruption compensation.

-Formula 2 = capital costs based on opening RAB and actual investment and disposals + controllable costs, normally based on four-year historical costs, deducted for general and individual efficiency requirements + non-controllable costs based on actual data + bonus or malus according to quality in the way the network companies have been operating and to what extent the operation is compatible with or contributing to an efficient utilisation of the network.
+Formula 2 = capital costs based on opening RAB and actual investment and disposals + controllable costs, normally based on four-year historical costs, deducted for efficiency requirements + actual costs for flexibility services + non-controllable costs based on actual data + bonus or malus according to quality in the way the network companies have been operating and to what extent the operation is compatible with or contributing to an efficient utilisation of the network + costs for interruption compensation based on actual outcome.

 Differences in the price level are also adjusted after the period.
-The practical handling of the indexing is presented in the section below.

 The revenue cap that is set before the RP is determined by an amount for the whole RP of four years.
-In the decision it is clarified that the revenue cap after the RP must be adjusted for every year with different indexes.
+In the decision before the RP it is clarified that the revenue cap after the RP must be adjusted for every year with different indexes.
 The use of the indexes for cost and revenues should be limited to being used where it is directly stated in the legislation.
 The legislation states that the "factor price index for buildings" is to be used for the RAB, and "factor price index for electricity network companies, sub-index operation and maintenance costs, controllable" shall be used to index the controllable costs.
 The non-controllable costs will be determined based on the actual data for each year at each year's price level.
-These will also be deducted annually against the network companies' revenue when the final revenue cap is being compared to the revenues.